Bear Complex – single bar rugby strength workout

 For any of the programs listed below, we suggest eating some fruit and salts before you get started.
 We’re not usually huge fans of fruit.
 As we’ve outlined in the past, rugby programs like the All Blacks have gone away from carbohydrate-based nutrition.
 But if you’re going to be doing high-intensity lifting program like the bear complex, you’re going to need some extra energy in the form of complex carbohydrates from fresh fruit.

 Notice as well that we mentioned salts, NOT electrolytes.
 Unfortunately, when you say electrolytes these days everyone immediately thinks “big F*ing Gatorade”.
 That’s not what we mean.
-Rather than throwing those empty fiber-less calories into your body, get a pinch of sea salt and put it straight into a glass of water.
+Rather than throwing those empty fibre-less calories into your body, get a pinch of sea salt and put it straight into a glass of water.
 All the benefits, none of the negatives.
 Now on to programming!

 PROGRAMMING THE BEAR COMPLEX